Michelle Zabczyk

 Couple Therapy and Gottman Method Therapy

 With over a decade of experience, Michelle utilizes the research-based Gottman Method to help partners disarm conflicting communication and increase intimacy.
-Having completed Level 1 and currently completing Level 2 training, she focuses on building a “Sound Relationship House” by replacing defensiveness and criticism with healthy dialogue.
+Having completed Level 2 training, she focuses on building a “Sound Relationship House” by replacing defensiveness and criticism with healthy dialogue.
 This structured framework is ideal for couples navigating communication breakdowns, life transitions, or a loss of connection.
 Michelle works collaboratively with partners to manage “solvable” problems and navigate perpetual issues without escalation.
 Her approach provides a balanced, non-judgmental space to rebuild trust and shared meaning within the relationship.
 This specialised training, combined with her extensive clinical background, empowers couples to make positive, lasting changes.

 Michelle supports individuals across a broad range of presentations, categorised below: